 While podcasting from iOS is not the easiest thing to do, I’ve managed to make it work for The Class Nerd Podcast.

 I have to use multiple iOS devices during recording, but I make it work.
-I set my 10.5” iPad up with Ferrite Recording Studio and Apple Notes (where Robby and I write our outlines) in split view.
+I set my iPad up with Ferrite Recording Studio and Apple Notes (where Robby and I write our outlines) in split view.
 I have a Blue Snowball microphone plugged into the iPad.
-My 12.9” iPad has Skype and Drafts open.
-Skype is where Robby and I talk, and I type up the show notes in Drafts.
-I can then edit the shows directly in Ferrite with my Apple Pencil.
+I also keep Drafts in slide over to manage show notes as we record.

 I have been a 1Password user for almost 4 years, and my wife and I use a family plan.
 I never have to worry about remembering a password or how secure my passwords are.
 It keeps my family’s information private as well as my students’ data.